MohammadNik/RectSky/README.md

 # RectSky
-Library Help you to create Number,String Matrices.
+A library that Help you to create Number,String Matrices.